MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-tutorial.md

 Now that you can see and edit your customers, you'll need to be able to push your changes to the database, and to pull any updates that have been made by others.

-1. Return to **ViewModels\CustomerListPageViewModel.cs**, and navigate to the **UpdateCustomers** method.
+1. Return to **ViewModels\CustomerListPageViewModel.cs**, and navigate to the **UpdateCustomersAsync** method.
 Update it with this code, to push changes to the database and to retrieve any new information:

     ```csharp
-    public async Task UpdateCustomers()
+    public async Task UpdateCustomersAsync()
     {
 	    foreach (var modifiedCustomer in Customers
 	        .Where(x => x.IsModified).Select(x => x.Model))